INDIANAPOLIS -- Ryan Grigson's film study of Andrew Luck took him beyond reads and recognition, mechanics and throws.

 The new quarterback will arrive in town Friday knowing he’s got plenty he can work on as he evolves into a professional.
 Play calling can be a big help to him as well, Pagano said.

 I wrote earlier of traits Luck has that date back to high school, and how they can be contagious for a rebuilding franchise.
-He said he doesn’t know whether his longtime ability to compartmentalize will be needed more or less as he becomes a full-time football player.
+He said he doesn’t know if his long-time ability to compartmentalize will be needed more or less as he becomes a full-time football player.
 It’s just another of the many things he will learn in the months and years ahead.

 For right now, Luck said the most exciting part of things is becoming part of a new locker room and getting to “meet the guys.”
 It was a Manning-esque comment, deflecting focus, aiming to share it.